 - The College of Pharmacy

-Italicize and capitalize all books, newspapers, magazines, movies, television shows and plays.
+Italicize and capitalize the following: books, newspapers, magazines, movies and plays.

 - Exception: do not use italics in press releases.
 Use quotation marks instead.